Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > “The numerous victims that this process creates are not helped at all; the innocent along with the allegedly guilty are savaged and rejected without ever getting a chance to defend themselves.”

+In November 2017, the **European Court of Human Rights** (ECHR) decided in the case of *EGILL EINARSSON v.
+ICELAND* that "[public persons... do not have to tolerate being publicly accused of violent criminal acts without such statements being supported by facts](https://archive.is/gCrgS#selection-8243.4-8267.21)," on the basis that such statements would violate [Article 8](https://archive.is/gCrgS#selection-7475.4-7589.266).

 ### Replacement of Tor Project Board Members

 On July 13th, the **Tor Project** [announced](https://archive.is/IU6S7) that it would be [replacing all seven members on the board of directors](https://archive.is/L1iIh) "in keeping with its commitment to the best possible health of the organization."
 The statement was [written by the outgoing board](https://archive.is/vVYc0#selection-75.2-75.56) and [posted as a press release](https://archive.is/vVYc0#selection-75.57-75.133) by [Krauss](https://archive.is/yxqlC#selection-471.0-471.57).
 Though Dingledine and Mathewson stepped down from the board, they will "[continue in their roles as co-founders of the Tor Project, leading Tor's technical research and development](https://archive.is/L1iIh#selection-143.0-143.404)."